amoutonbrady/gupload/README.md

 ## Usage

-Due to Docker way of exposing ports, for now the image is tied to port 4242.
-You can remap it how you want with Docker port mapping

 - `[GET] /:filename`
   - Query: If you only pass one of those parameters, the original image will be sent
     - `h`: number // Height of the image